 I got my first pre-Christmas surprise yesterday.
 But it was not a good surprise.
 I was working on my computer and from one second to the other, ugly graphic artifacts appeared on my screen.
 I know this is never a good sign and I hoped that there is a problem with a driver as I messed around with the drivers one day earlier.
 But on the other side I knew, I would have seen the error already yesterday then.

 I came to this conclusion today when the husband of my mother brought me one of his alternative video cards.
-He brought me one of this low-end office display adapter, in this case I am talking about a NVIDIA GeForce 7100 GS.
+He brought me one of this low-end office display adapters, in this case I am talking about the NVIDIA GeForce 7100 GS.
 I replaced my Gainward GeForce GTX570 Phantom with the low-end card and look there?
 The issue was fixed.
 I can use the 7100 GS now but it is no graphics adapter which I could use to play games or any other heavy graphics applications.
 But well, it´s still enough to manage my blog and it is also enough for any office applications or web browsing.

 When I had the faulty GTX570 Phantom in my hands now, I noticed (and you might see it on the photos) that either some chips or transistors liquefied.
 But also soldered seams and I noticed that the whole board had some heat discolorations.
 It is very obvious that this card got roasted.